meshtastic/firmware/docs/software/plugins/RangeTestPlugin.md

 Q: What do I do with the rangetest.csv file when I'm done?
 A: Go to /static and delete the file.

+Q: Can I use this as a sender while on battery power?
+A: Yes, but your battery will run down quicker than normal.
+While sending, we tell the device not to go into low-power mode since it needs to keep to a fairly strict timer.

 # Need more help?

 Go to the Meshtastic Discourse Group if you have any questions or to share how you have used this.